charleysmithschofield/spinner/README.md

    - Removing the space padding at the end of the strings will mean that the cursor will sit on top of the animation, making it harder to see.

+## Spinner2 - Refactored Spinner1:

+  Refactor the log to remove the repeated setTimeout statements.